Researching Your Mayflower Lineage

 Ready to Learn About Gathering Your Documentation?

-Please watch this helpful video before your begin gathering your documentation to prove your lineage to a Mayflower passenger.
-It includes tips about what will be expected from you, what will not be accepted and how best to help your Member Society Historian prepare your complete application.
+Please watch the helpful videos on the Genealogy Webinars page as you begin gathering your documentation to prove your lineage to a Mayflower passenger.
+They include research tips as well as what will be expected from you, what will not be accepted and how best to help your Member Society Historian prepare your complete application.